FAQs for Future Students

 In the event that a student’s English language ability presented in the ELPT does not match the skills presented in the TOEFL/IELTS/Duolingo scores submitted, NMSU reserves the right to require additional testing on a case-by-case basis.

-It is important to understand that ELPT placement may result in 1-3 semesters of study in addition to a student’s degree plan.
+It is important to understand that ELPT placement may result in 1-2 courses in addition to a student’s degree plan.

 Area Information